 “So we can start from a progressive level by saying we expect ‘x’ per cent on a progression level, we don’t need to ask you to put 20 per cent budget today; but put five per cent in the first year and in the second year, you can make it seven per cent so that in five years, we can see 20 per cent of your budget going into tourism.

-In his contribution, the Former Director, FTC Tourism Department, Abuja, Dr Uchechukwu Agbanusi said “Human capacity is the most important resources you need to develop tourism and this I did during my stint in my place of assignment by embarking on training and building capacity backed up by practical field work which I deliberately mandated for the trainees every week.
+In his contribution, the Former Director, FTC Tourism Department, Abuja, Dr Uchechukwu Agbanusi said, “Human capacity is the most important resource you need to develop tourism, and this I did during my stint in my place of assignment by embarking on training and building capacity backed up by practical field work, which I deliberately mandated for the trainees every week.

-In the same vein where others call for a stand-alone tourism ministry for tourism to have a voice in the scheme of things, Agbanusi also called for the revive tourism boards in the FCT to stimulate the needed tourism activities to practically contribute its quota to the economy.
+In the same vein as others who call for a stand-alone tourism ministry so that tourism has a voice in the scheme of things, Agbanusi also called for the revival of tourism boards in the FCT to stimulate the needed tourism activities so that tourism can practically contribute its quota to the economy.

 He said that the structure of tourism in Nigeria is wrong and with such situation there is nothing anyone can do to make things right.
 So he called for a statutory structure with ministry and board in place with the right peg in the right hole backed by good budgeting and funding.

-Speaking earlier the president of FTAN, Mr Nkereuwem Onung, who welcomed the audience cut cross all tourism allied business and core stakeholders, experts and professional bodies to the NTIFE 2022, the COVID-19 pandemic disrupted the hosting of NTIFE and we are happy to meet members and stakeholders again at the 6th edition of the investment forum.
+Speaking earlier, the president of FTAN, Mr Nkereuwem Onung, welcomed the audience of all tourism-allied business and core stakeholders, experts, and professional bodies to the NTIFE 2022.
+The COVID-19 pandemic disrupted the hosting of NTIFE, and we are happy to meet members and stakeholders again at the 6th edition of the investment forum.

-“NTIFE is design to offer B2B opportunity among member associations and showcase the products/service of the industry.
+“NTIFE is designed to offer B2B opportunities among member associations and showcase the industry’s products/services.

 “This encourages the association members to run vibrant businesses and take advantage of the collaboration and synergy that NTIFE provides.